Storm Hardening & Severe Weather Preparedness for Utilities

 Utilities have always had to contend with the ravages of weather, particularly after massive storms that damaged or destroyed large swaths of utility infrastructure.
-In recent years, however, super hurricanes and other major weather events that cause massive power outages have grown more frequent, more costly, and more intense.
+In recent years, "super storms" and other major weather events that cause massive power outages have grown more frequent, more costly, and more intense.

-Despite the increasing number of major storms, customers still expect power to be restored swiftly following a weather event.
-These expectations may be unrealistic in some cases; however, public demand is helping to drive efforts to make infrastructure hardier and recovery preparations as detailed and well-coordinated as possible.
+Despite the increasing number of major storms, customers expect power to be restored swiftly following weather events.
+These expectations may be unrealistic in some cases; however, public demand is driving efforts to make infrastructure hardier and to make recovery preparations as well-coordinated as possible.

 The increase in extreme weather events has pushed the utility industry to take a closer look at large-scale storm hardening in the past few years.
 Storm hardening preparations include physical improvements to infrastructure and equipment that enable it to withstand more intense bombardment from weather phenomena such as wind, flooding, and ice.
 Companies are reviewing their approaches to other forms of severe weather preparedness that can improve response times during power outages caused by natural disasters.

 Bigger Storms = Larger Costs